brunorijsman/dske-python/docs/dske-protocol.md

 from the draft per-se, but in a private email exchange one of the authors of the draft told us that he does not consider HTTP a good choice for the the DSKE protocol encoding and would prefer a lighter-weight binary encoding.

-### Authentication scheme

-The description of the authentication scheme in the draft is very dense and difficult to understand.
-Similarly, the description in the arXiv paper is rather vague.
-We are not sure that the implementation in our code matches the draft exactly.
-We use a key allocated from the PSRD to compute a Message Authentication Code (MAC).

 ### Local distributor